MartinSahlen/bq-utils/README.md

 # bq-utils
 **TLDR**: Export BigQuery tables and queries to csv, ndjson or Excel sheet, supporting excel files with multiple sheets.
 Supports some basic CLI tasks + build your own "whatever" using the code.
 The CLI is just composed of the functions and components contained in the `bqutils` package.

+It also supports use cases such as getting data from biguqery and adding columns, and then uploading it to another table.
+This can be useful in cases where you need to perform a lookup based on some data in a table, such as adding a country code based on latitude / longitude fields.

 ## Install
 `go get github.com/MartinSahlen/bq-utils`